bergus/promise-cancellation/enhancements.md

 On every `await`, the associated token would be monitored for cancellation requests.

-Since it would be expected that `await.associateCancel` is usually called in the first line of the function with one of the arguments, an alternative would be to introduce sugar for that use case:
+Since it would be expected that `await.associateCancel` is usually used in the first line of the function with one of the arguments, an alternative would be to introduce sugar for that use case:
 ```javascript